1RakshitRao/DocStudio/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- HuggingFace for the excellent transformers library
-- OpenAI for the GPT models
-- FastAPI for the modern web framework
-- The open-source community for various dependencies

-## 📞 Support

-- **Issues**: Create an issue on GitHub
-- **Discussions**: Use GitHub Discussions
-- **Email**: Contact the maintainers

 ---

 **Made with ❤️ for the AI community**